Eirikalv1/ctftool/README.md

-  ctf chal new <challenge name>     - Create a new challenge in the current CTF. ctf chal delete <challenge name>  - Delete a challenge in the current CTF. ctf chal set <challenge name>     - Set the current challenge in the CTF. ctf chal list                     - List all challenges in the current CTF.
+  ctf chal new <challenge name>     - Create a new challenge in the current CTF. ctf chal delete <challenge name>  - Delete a challenge in the current CTF. ctf chal set <challenge name>     - Set the current challenge in the CTF. ctf chal unset$                   - Unset the current challenge in the current CTF." ctf chal list                     - List all challenges in the current CTF.
 ```